-The following individuals were members of the OFA Board of Directors as of March 31, 2020.
-Changes to Board membership status and Committee membership which arose during the fiscal year are also noted.
+The following individuals were members of the OFA Board of Directors and specified committees of the Board as of March 31, 2021.
+Changes to Board membership status which arose during the fiscal year are also noted.

 Greg Orencsak Chair, OFA Board of Directors, Deputy Minister of Finance